Before launching experiments on your website or mobile app, you must install the Kameleoon script. This script has to be added to the

 At any time, if you have any doubt or difficulty, don’t hesitate to contact your developer by clicking on the corresponding button at the bottom of the setup page.
 The necessary information will then be sent to them so that they can help you.

-In your Kameleoon App, navigate to the “Sites” page from the “Admin” menu option in the left-hand sidebar.
+In your Kameleoon App, navigate to the “Projects” page from the “Admin” menu option in the left-hand sidebar.

-On this page, you will find a list of all sites configured in your account.
-By default, you will have a site card present on this page for the website you entered when you registered.
+On this page, you will find a list of all projects configured in your account.
+By default, you will have a project card present on this page for the website or mobile app you entered when you registered.

-To modify the configuration of an already added and installed website, click “Setup” on the site’s card.
+To modify the configuration of an already added and installed project, click “Setup” on the project’s card.

 After reviewing your current Setup configuration, you can proceed by clicking “Modify setup”.